May 19 2019

 Currently, The Ian Potter Foundation is in the midst of a transition to more strategic grant-making, building on past successes to ensure consistent, effective and strategic philanthropy.
 At its core, this approach is simply about trying to ensure our funding has a greater, sustained impact that benefits as many Australians as possible.
 Measuring the social impact of grants helps recipient organisations to understand and communicate the social/economic value of their work.
 Measuring and reporting outcomes helps drive funding and increases competitiveness in the market.
 With effective, shared measurement organisations can benchmark themselves.
 Indeed, funding sustained programs that can consistently demonstrate long-term positive outcomes is often seen as the holy grail of strategic philanthropy.
 To put it more simply, if our recipients look good, we look good.

 It also means we can continue to make informed choices.
 By making informed choices, we aim to fund programs and/or organisations that produce positive outcomes.
 For example, the Annie E Casey Foundation funded researchers at UC-Boulder to sort through the programs for at-risk youth to find the solid, numeric proof that they worked.
 Of the 600 original submissions, only 11 met the standard (there are more now).
 As a result, the city of New York decided to ONLY fund foster care agencies that used programs from the list.
 Within two years, NYC reduced the number of young people in foster care from over 15,000 to under 10,000.
 Clear results.
-As a philanthropic organization we owe it to our communities to fund programs that work.
+As a philanthropic organisation, we owe it to our communities to fund programs that work.

 As The Compass explains, Australia’s social progress has arguably been stymied because we have not concentrated enough on outcomes.
 Philanthropic organisations are nimble, and can often set trends within the social service sector.
 Supporting social impact measurement has the two-fold benefit of assisting the recipients to be as effective and efficient as possible (by having clear strategies, measuring outcomes and reflecting on their processes) as well as assisting The Ian Potter Foundation to be a strategic and proactive grant-maker targeting programs and organisations that are making a real difference.